There is real satisfaction in serving your local community and shaping the future of hardworking students. Together, we can nurture human nature.

 Research: This position includes the opportunity to conduct an independent research project, for which you could receive primary authorship.

-Personal growth and networking: You will further develop important core competencies, such as Service Orientation, Cultural Competence, Verbal Communication, and Social Skills.
-You will also join a network of medical students, as well as pre-health students from Brown University, the University of Rhode Island, and Rhode Island College.
+Personal growth and networking: You will further develop important core competencies such as Service, Cultural Competence, Verbal Communication, and Social Skills.
+You will also join a network of medical students, as well as pre-health students from Brown University, Providence College, the University of Rhode Island, and Rhode Island College.

 Roadmap for Tutors

-Sprout and S.T.E.M. has tailored a roadmap to support tutors who are interested in joining the organization for the duration of their undergraduate study.
-This roadmap showcases how students can become progressively more involved by taking on more substantial roles, learning each level of the organization along the way.
+Sprout and S.T.E.M. has tailored a roadmap to support tutors who are interested in joining the organization throughout their undergraduate study.
+This roadmap showcases how students can become progressively more involved, if they so choose, by taking on more substantial roles and learning each level of the organization along the way.

-By year four you will have the opportunity to earn academic credit by interning on a part-time basis as an administrator, making you eligible to apply for a seat on the organization's Board of Directors.
+By year four, you serve the organization as an intern and earn academic credit through your institution's experiential learning department.
+On a part-time basis, you would lead as an administrator or coordinator, overseeing important activities such as the tutoring or research programs.
+In doing so, you become eligible to apply for a seat on the organization's Board of Directors.